 Change to colour 2and work for another three inches.

 Tip: When changing colours, tie your yarns in a firm knot.

 Because the scarf is a tube you won’t need to darn the loose threads in if you don’t want to.
 If you prefer to darn the loose threads in, turn your scarf inside out before you graft the ends together and do it then.

-Continue working stripes in this way until work measures 5.5 – 6ft, depending on the height of your little wizard.
-Make sure you end with a rust/burgundy coloured stripe.
+Continue working stripes in this way until work measures 5.5 – 6ft, depending on the height of the recipient.
+Make sure you end with colour 1.